-- (i) Practically calculate or determine a point of safe return (PSR) for each flight into an isolated airport; - (ii) Ensure the flight does not continue past the actual PSR unless a current assessment of meteorological conditions, traffic, and other operational conditions indicate that a safe landing can be made at the estimated time of use.
-(GM) - ▲ An operator may conform to FLT 3.7.9 through Active Implementation as long as the implementation Action Plan (IAP) projects conformance on or before 31 August 2021.
+- Practically calculate or determine a point of safe return (PSR) for each flight into an isolated airport: - Ensure the flight does not continue past the actual PSR unless a current assessment of meteorological conditions, traffic, and other operational conditions indicate that a safe landing can be made at the estimated time of use.
+(GM)

-Identified aircraft fleets used in isolated aerodrome operations.
+Au ditor Actions Identified aircraft fleets used in isolated aerodrome operations.
 Identified/Assessed OM guidance/procedures for flight crew calculation/consideration of PSR for isolated airport operations (focus: instructions for calculation/re-calculation of PSR; definition of conditions that permit continuation beyond PSR).
-1 ( -11)

-□ Observed line flight operations (focus: calculation/use of PSR).
+Interviewed responsible manager(s) in flight operations.
+Observed line flight operations (focus: calculation/use of PSR).
+Other Action (Specify)